Bookbinding

 Bookbinding is the process of building a book, usually in codex format, from an ordered stack of paper sheets with one's hands and tools, or in modern publishing, by a series of automated processes.

 To bind a book, groups of pages are joined together, often by thread or adhesive but other options exist such as loose-leaf rings, binding posts, twin-loop spine coils, plastic spiral coils, and plastic spine combs.
 A cover to protect the contents, usually bearing publication information such as title and author, is generally attached; this can be as simple as a single sheet of paper or an elaborate construction of boards covered in cloth, leather, parchment, etc. with many types of decoration.

-Processes of making books vary significantly by time period and geography/culture.
+The process of making books varies significantly by time period and geography/culture.
 Mechanised bookbinding was introduced in the 19th century with the industrial revolution, alongside machine papermaking, faster methods of leather tanning, and other changes in manufacturing that affected the book.

 The trade of bookbinding includes the binding of blank books and printed books.
 Blank books, or stationery bindings, are books planned to be written in.
 These include accounting ledgers, guestbooks, logbooks, notebooks, manifold books, day books, diaries, and sketchbooks.
 Printed books are produced through letterpress printing, offset lithography, or other printing techniques and their binding practices include fine binding, edition binding, publisher's bindings, and library binding.

 Overview

 Bookbinding is a skilled trade that requires measuring, cutting, and gluing.
 A finished book requires many steps to complete.
 This is usually determined by the materials needed and the layout of the book.
 Bookbinding combines skills from the trades of papermaking, textile and leather-working crafts, model making, and graphic design.
-The trade of bookbinding is both a craft done out of creativity and passion and a process happening in a factory.
-But each type of bookbinding always resolves three problems in making a book: (i) how to bind the paper sheets into a book block; (ii) how to cover and protect the bound pages; and (iii) how to label and decorate the book covers that protect the pages.
+The trade of bookbinding can be a craft done out of creativity and passion or a factory-based process, but each type resolves three problems: how to bind the paper sheets into a book block; how to cover and protect the bound pages; and how to label and decorate the book covers that protect the pages.